-The Legacy of Hope Society recognizes special friends, like the individuals profiled here, who have joined their legacy with City of Hope’s by leaving a gift for City of Hope in their will or trust or by beneficiary designation.
+The Legacy of Hope Society recognizes special friends, like the individuals profiled here, who have joined their legacy with City of Hope’s by leaving a gift for City of Hope in their will or have established a lift income gift.
 The Legacy of Hope Society is a way for us to recognize this profound contribution to City of Hope’s future.

 If you have left a gift for City of Hope, we hope you will let us know.
 Notifying us is the best way to ensure we receive the gift you intend for us and that your wishes for the use of your gift are honored at the time your gift is received.
 We would also like to welcome you into our Legacy of Hope Society and, with your permission, provide appropriate recognition for your generosity.

 Leslie Bernstein, Ph.D., never imagined that she would have a distinguished career as a cancer prevention researcher.
 Upon graduation from high school at age 16, she was offered the opportunity to study biostatistics and prepare for a Ph.D. program then being launched at UCLA.
 Her career trajectory was delayed when, at age 18, she married her husband, Saul, and moved with him to San Francisco, where he began medical school at the University of California and she gave up her career to become a mother.

 Years ago, while in the waiting room of her doctor’s office, Mercedes Caballero picked up a magazine all about City of Hope.
 “I read about the miracles they perform and the charitable work they do.
 I was so impressed,” she says.